 Beautifully filmed over years, the intimate accounts of the protagonists interweave with images associated with the fragile beauty of nature and the creation myth of the Popol Vuh.
 Ruins of a former Mayan civilization stand in the background as harbingers of our own possible fate.
 The Maya, like many indigenous people, believe they are the guardians of the Earth.
 Their cosmovision, in which all life is sacred and interconnected, presents a deeply compelling alternative to the prevailing world order.

-Producers - Frauke Sandig, Eric Black
+Producer - Frauke Sandig, Eric Black

 Featuring - Josefa 'Chepita' Hernández Pérez, Floridalma Pérez González, Carlos Chan K’in Chanuk, Kajkan Felipe Mejía Sepet, Alonso Mendez, Don Antonio Martinez

-DoP - Eric Black
+Cinematographer - Eric Black

 Music - Arturo Pantaleón

-Production Managers - Brigit Mulders
+Production Manager - Brigit Mulders

 Born in West Germany six months before the Wall was constructed in 1961, Sandig moved to Berlin one year before the fall of the Wall.
 She holds a master of arts degree from the University of Erlangen, Germany, where she studied drama, German literature, and philosophy.
 She has worked as a television producer (RIAS, Deutsche Welle) and director of more than 20 documentaries in the city of Berlin, including In the Same Boat; When Hitler Stole Pink Rabbit; Konrad Merz: The Man Who Fell From Germany; George Tabori: The Grand Old Man of the Theater; and Krakow, Stories of a City.
 Her most recent film, Oskar & Jack, tells the story of twins separated at birth who grew up in totally different worlds.
 It screened at festivals around the world.